Ribbon Creek incident

 The Ribbon Creek incident occurred on the night of April 8, 1956, when Staff Sergeant Matthew McKeon, a junior drill instructor at the Marine Corps Recruit Depot Parris Island, South Carolina, marched his assigned platoon into Ribbon Creek, a swampy tidal creek.
 The incident resulted in the deaths of six United States Marine Corps recruits.
 McKeon was found guilty of possession and drinking alcohol on duty and of negligent homicide.

 Incident

 On April 8, 1956, at approximately 8 pm, Staff Sergeant Matthew McKeon, a combat veteran of World War II and the Korean War, led Platoon 71, his assigned platoon of 74 recruits, on an extra exercise to Ribbon Creek.
-According to a doctor's testimony given at his trial, Staff Sergeant McKeon was not intoxicated or under the influence of alcohol at the time of the exercise.
+According to a doctor's testimony given at his trial, McKeon was not intoxicated or under the influence of alcohol at the time of the exercise.

 McKeon led the platoon toward a swampy tidal creek on Parris Island, near the Marine Corps recruit depot, and conducted an exercise in the creek.
 McKeon entered the water first.
 According to trial transcripts, the recruits broke formation as they entered the creek and were joking and fooling around in the water near the swamps adjacent to the Weapons Training Battalion.
 The platoon marched along the creek bed, but many strayed into deep water, resulting in the drowning deaths of six recruits: